 Comparable Profits Method

-The comparable profits method uses the profitability of uncontrolled taxpayers who are engaged in similar transactions and imposes that profitability on controlled transactions to arrive at a transfer price.
+The comparable profits method uses the profitability of uncontrolled taxpayers engaged in similar transactions and imposes that profitability on controlled transactions to arrive at a transfer price.
 The tax code allows different measures of profitability including the ratio operating profit to sales, the ratio of gross profits to operating expenses, and the rate of return on capital.
-In most cases, the IRS allows a taxpayer to choose the method.
+The IRS usually allows a taxpayer to choose the method.

 Profit Split Method